 The proposal should include:

 The peer-review process in NJMR special issues works on three levels: (1) The guest editors pre-review the articles, after which (2) each article will be sent to external referees.
+(Normally, articles submitted to NJMR are sent to 2-3 external referees, but with special issues we place additional responsibility on the pre- screening to the guest editors.)
 (3) After this referee process, the editors-in-chief will also comment on the coherence of the whole issue in addition to commenting on individual papers.